avrahamm/calls-csv-statistics/README.md

   - `batch_id`: Unique identifier for the import operation
   - `chunk_filename`: Name of the chunk file
   - `row_number_in_chunk`: Position of the row in the chunk
-  - `is_valid`: Flag indicating if the row passed validation
+  - `is_valid`: The Flag indicating if the row passed validation
   - `error_message`: Details of any validation errors

 #### Error Handling and Validation